 #9.
 No commas and period (full stop), but hyphens and question marks are commonly used.

-If you are referencing a title, the rules above are fine and it would be a rare occasion that you could go wrong.
+If you are referencing a title, the book title punctuation rules above are fine and it would be a rare occasion that you could go wrong.

-It is recommended that you do not place quotation marks around the titles if they are book titles, but if you are referencing parts of a book, such as book chapters, then use quotation marks.
+It is recommended that you do not place quotation marks around the titles if they are book titles, but if you are referencing parts of a book, such as book chapters, or only part of the title, then use quotation marks.